philjord/ElderScrollsExplorer/README.md

 Unzip it (not into program files)

-install JDK 1.6 into eclipse http://www.oracle.com/technetwork/java/javase/downloads/index.html
+Install JDK 1.6 into eclipse http://www.oracle.com/technetwork/java/javase/downloads/index.html
+JDK 1.7+ cause crashes on graphics setting changes so 1.6 is nicer.

-Download all the projects here
+Download or clone in git all of these projects here

-(yes there are a lot fo them, sorry, use the zip button at the root of each)
+(yes there are a lot of them, sorry, use the zip button at the root of each to download or the git url)

 external_jars